w3f/polkadot-wiki/docs/glossary.md

 ## Hard Fork

-A permanent diversion of a blockchain that can occur quickly due to a high priority change in a consensus rule.
-Clients who follow a hard fork always need to upgrade their clients in order to continue following the upgraded chain.
+A permanent diversion of a blockchain occurs quickly due to a high priority change in a consensus rule.
+Clients who follow a hard fork always need to upgrade their clients to continue following the upgraded chain.
 Hard forks are considered permanent divergences of a chain for which non-upgraded clients are following consensus rules incompatible to the ones followed by upgraded clients.

 ## Hard Spoon